 Maine is a special place.
 There are few other places in the United States where you can live on the coast but be a short drive from world-class skiing, cosmopolitan cities, and miles and miles of unspoiled forest.

 Maine's still the rural vacationland of many people's dreams, but it's also a place where more and more people each year are choosing to make their year-round homes.
 You can still get a lobster by the sea at hundreds of Maine restaurants, but you can also experience five-star dining at gourmet establishments.
 You can go to the beach or the mountains, but you can also go to great art museums.
-You can live off the grid, or live in one of the most wired cities in the nation.
 Use this page as a guide for everything you need to know about moving to Maine, starting with motor vehicle information and moving onto general links.

 How to Get a Driver's License